Programs of Study

 - Submission of the senior essay or portfolio is followed by a Senior Thesis presentation at the end of the spring semester.

-We recommend a consultation with the department chair to confirm qualifying Barnard or Columbia courses.
+We highly recommend a consultation with the department chair to confirm qualifying Barnard or Columbia courses.
 For questions about the major and declaring, please contact the department chair.

 Requirements: 10 courses